View of Piazza San Fedele in the Beautiful Coeval 1820/21 color scheme

 Description

-View of Piazza San Fedele in the Beautiful Coeval 1820-21 color scheme, aquatint overlaid at four points on an even paper backing.
-This print is part of the work “New collection of main interior and exterior views of the city of Milan, designed by F. Durellego, added to the School of Perspective at the Academy of Fine Arts and engraved by Angelo Biasioli and other artists of Valenti” by Francesco Bernucca, in Milan Contrada dei tre Rè No. 4091 ″ [1820–21].
+View of Piazza San Fedele in Beautiful Coeval 1820-21 coloration, aquatint overlaid at four points on an even paper backing.
+This engraving is part of the work “New collection of main interior and exterior views of the city of Milan, designed by F. Durellego, added to the School of Perspective at the Academy of Fine Arts and engraved by Angelo Biasioli and other artists of Valenti” by Francesco Bernucca in Milan Contrada dei tre Rè No. 4091 ″ [1820–21].

 Bibliography: Arrigoni Paolo “Milan in ancient graphics”, 1969, vol. I, p.
 45, no. 145.
 The print is presented in a cardboard passe-partout, as shown in the photo.

 There are many styles characterizing antique furniture, but a few key ones can be distinguished.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+Toward the end of the century, these styles transition into pseudo styles of Classicism, Renaissance, and Baroque.

-Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese “barocco”—meaning an irregularly developed pearl.
-These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+Next is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
+These were highly representative pieces designed to literally shine with splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
 Renaissance style was quite heavy and bulky, using brown stains, moldings, sturdy bases, and bas-reliefs.
-These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-Mythology and ancient times also inspired this style, with supports and legs often taking animal forms.
+These were quite distinctive products, but they also opened up new possibilities, such as the construction of credenzas or broadly understood chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French creators, paying homage to and preserving the history of the most beautiful Renaissance antiques.
+Lion’s paws, eagle heads – these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this matters most to the buyer, as many forgeries circulate on the market.
+And this ultimately matters to the buyer, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details